5 devices to give your hotel room or holiday rental a smart home makeover

-Next, you need to connect the Chromecast or Fire TV to the hotel's Wi-Fi network.
+Next, you need to connect the streaming stick to the hotel's Wi-Fi network.
 If the network is open and only requires a password, then you can connect in exactly the same way as you do at home, via your smartphone.
 However, many hotel Wi-Fi networks require an extra level of authentication, such as your name or room number, which is entered into a website form.

-In this case, you will need to share the internet connection of another device — like your laptop or smartphone — to the Chromecast or Fire TV.
+In this case, you will need to share the internet connection of another device — like your laptop or smartphone — to the streaming stick.
 Windows and Mac OS both do this natively, so once they are connected to the hotel Wi-Fi (or Ethernet), they can share this with other devices, like your Chromecast.
 You can also use your smartphone as a mobile hotspot, but this will use data from your 4G or 5G connection, so so make sure you are fully aware of data use and the costs of data in the country you are visiting.
 In many cases, using 4G data abroad can be extremely expensive.

 Instead of watching the local stations, you can now access streaming services like Netflix and Amazon Prime Video.
-However, it is worth remembering that the content of these varies by country due to licensing agreements, so your favorite TV show might not be available in the country where you're vacationing.
+However, it is worth remembering that the content of these services varies by country due to licensing agreements, so your favorite TV show might not be available at your vacation destination.

 As we mentioned earlier, connecting some devices to hotel Wi-Fi networks can be tricky, especially if your hotel asks you to log in through a web page.

-Many travel routers also have SD card slots, meaning you can access files (like movies and music) stored on the card from your laptop, smartphone or another connected device.
+Many travel routers also have SD card slots, meaning you can access files (like movies and music or work documents) stored on the card from your laptop, smartphone or another connected device.
 In addition to that, some travel routers also act as battery packs for topping up your phone while away from a wall outlet.

 Travel routers also mean you can get more devices online than your hotel would normally allow, as often there is a limit of just one or two devices per room.
 Because the travel router counts as one device, its connection can be shared with everything else you have with you.

-Alternatively — and if you have a little more space in your suitcase, but less in your wallet — try the $100 Meyoung TC80, which also offers 1080p and offers screen sizes of 50 to 130 inches.
+Alternatively — and if you have a little more space in your suitcase, but less in your wallet — try this $130 projector by GooDee, which also has 720p support and offers screen sizes of up to 200 inches.